cselab/PyMLMC/README.md

 ### Installation ###

-To obtain a local copy of the repository
+To obtain a local copy of the repository, execute in terminal:
 ```
 git clone https://sukysjonas@bitbucket.org/sukysjonas/pymlmc.git
 ```